-Patch testing may help to find the cause of allergic contact dermatitis.
+Patch testing may help to find the cause of allergic contact dermatitis, if you think you've developed a skin condition because of something you're in contact with.

 What is allergic contact dermatitis?

 This is a condition where you develop patches of inflammation on your skin (called dermatitis) when your skin reacts against a specific substance.
 The patches of dermatitis are areas of skin which are itchy, red, and scaly.
 They may also blister.
 The substance you react to is called an allergen.
-You are not born with this type of allergy - you must have previously come into contact with the allergen which has sensitised your immune system.
-Your skin then reacts with a rash when it comes into further contact.
-See separate leaflet called Contact Dermatitis for more details.
+You are not born with this type of allergy - you must have previously come into contact with the allergen which has 'turned on' your immune system.
+Your skin then comes out with a rash when it comes into further contact.
+See separate leaflet called Contact Dermatitis.

 Why is patch testing necessary?

-If you know what you are allergic to you can try to avoid it, and you do not need any tests.
+If you know what you are allergic to then you don't need further tests: just do your best to avoid whatever it is.
 However, some people develop patches of dermatitis and the cause is not clear.
-Many different chemicals which occur in metals, cosmetics, creams, leather, rubber, and other material may be responsible.
+Metals, cosmetics, creams, leather and rubber contain lots of chemicals and only one of them might be responsible.
+So it gets very hard indeed to work out what is causing the allergic dermatitis.
 Patch testing may help to identify the exact cause.
-It is not a foolproof test to find every cause of dermatitis, but often helps.
+It is not a foolproof test to find every cause of dermatitis, but it often helps.

 How is patch testing done?

-You need to be referred to a skin specialist (dermatologist).
+Patch testing is almost always carried out by a skin specialist (a dermatologist).
+You will see one in a clinic and explain your symptoms.
+They will examine you.
 If they agree that the cause of your rash is likely to be due to allergic contact dermatitis, they may arrange for you to come back to the skin department for patch testing:

 - On day one of testing, tiny amounts of up to 25 or more substances are applied as small patches to your skin.
 This is usually on your upper back.
 They are fixed on with non-allergic tape.